aytech/vcelnice-django/README.md

 3. Update translation files:

-    `django-admin makemessages -a` or `django-admin makemessages -l cs`
+    `django-admin makemessages -a` or `django-admin makemessages -l cs --ignore={node_modules,dist,static_root}`

 4. After all strings are translated, compile:

     `django-admin compilemessages`

+Deploying to PythonAnywhere:

+1. Build project with Docker:

+   `docker compose up`

+2. Upload to PythonAnywhere:

+   `scp vcelnice.zip <username>@ssh.pythonanywhere.com:~/vcelnice`

+3. Login to web interface, unzip archive overwriting the files:

+   `unzip -o vcelnice.zip`

+4. Reload the app, if necessary.
+No need to collect static, as all directories are updated during build